Dibbo008/COBRA.C-Game/README.md

 # COBRA.C-Game

 # Overview:
 Cobra Snake Game is a console-based implementation of the classic Snake game written in C. The game features two modes: "Trapped in Box" and "Infinity Run."
 Players navigate the snake to eat fruits and grow in length while avoiding collisions with the walls and the snake's own body.
+It also includes a high score system, smooth gameplay, and a clean console interface.
+This project was a great way to explore file handling, dynamic memory allocation, and game loop mechanics in C.

 # Features:
 1. Two Game Modes: